Vanguard vs Public in 2026

 Websites

-To place trades with or without margin, all three firms provide websites with charts and order tickets.
-Public’s trade form offers 3 order types (market, limit, and stop).
+To place a trade with or without margin, all three brokerage firms in this comparison provide websites with charts and order tickets.
+Public’s trade form has 3 trade types: market, limit, and stop.

 Public vs Vanguard

-At Schwab, we found many more order types.
-These include OCO (one cancels the other) and contingent orders.
-Schwab also offers something the other two don’t: a browser platform.
+At Schwab, we found many more trade choices.
+These additional choices include OCO (order cancels the other) and contingent.
+Schwab also has something neither of the other two firms offers: a browser platform.
 Launched from the Trade tab in the top menu, it provides simulated and live trading with two order tickets and full-screen charting.

 Winner: Schwab